Term limit: Asia

 Following the 1911 Revolution, Prime Minister of the Imperial Cabinet Yuan Shikai became the second President of the Republic of China.
 He was initially subject to a maximum of two five-year terms, but the term was then lengthened to ten years and the term limit was removed.

 In 1948, the Temporary Provisions against the Communist Rebellion abolished the term limit for the President of the Republic of China and established Chiang Kai-shek as the country's military leader.
 The term limit was restored after the provisions were repealed in 1991.

 The President of South Korea was initially permitted to serve a maximum of two four-year terms when the office was created in 1948, but the term limit was removed in 1954 so that Syngman Rhee could run for a third term.
 After Rhee was elected to a fourth term, the First Republic of Korea was overthrown.
-The two term limit was restored, but it was expanded to three terms in 1969 and abolished again in 1972.
-Since 1981, the President of South Korea has been limited to one five year term.
+The two-term limit was restored, but it was expanded to three terms in 1969 and abolished again in 1972.
+A one seven-year term limit was established in 1981, which was reduced to five years in 1988.

-Under the original Constitution of Indonesia the presidential and vice-presidential terms were unlimited but since the first amendment in 1999 holders of both offices are limited to two terms each.
+Under the original Constitution of Indonesia, there were no presidential or vice-presidential term limits, but since the first amendment in 1999 holders of both offices are limited to two terms each.

 The Philippines established term limits following independence from the United States, but they were abolished by Ferdinand Marcos in the 1970s.
+Term limits were restored in the 1987 constitution, after Marcos was deposed in the People Power Revolution.
+The President is limited to one six-year term.

-Between 1982 and 2018, the Constitution of China stipulated that the president, vice president, premier, vice premiers could not serve more than two consecutive terms, though there was no term limit for the General Secretary of the Chinese Communist Party, who usually represented the Paramount leader of China.
-In March 2018, the National People's Congress passed a set of constitutional amendments including removal of term limits for the president and vice president, as well as enhancing the central role of the Chinese Communist Party (CCP), allowing CCP leader Xi Jinping to retain power indefinitely until his death.
+Between 1982 and 2018, the Constitution of China stipulated that the president, vice president, premier and vice premiers could not serve more than two consecutive terms, though there was no term limit for the General Secretary of the Chinese Communist Party, who usually represented the paramount leader of China.
+In March 2018, the National People's Congress passed a constitutional amendment which abolished the term limits for the president and vice president, as well as enhancing the central role of the Chinese Communist Party (CCP), allowing CCP General Secretary Xi Jinping to continue as paramount leader and president indefinitely.

 The President of Tajikistan was initially limited to one five-year term under the 1994 Constitution of Tajikistan.
 This was increased to one seven-year term in 1999 and to two seven-year terms in 2003.
 The term limit was reset for President Emomali Rahmon in 2006, and the term limit was abolished in 2016.

 The Prime Minister of Pakistan was limited to one five-year term until the limit was abolished in 2011.